digitaldonkey/guru/README.md

 You may rename the theme according to your needs or create a subtheme with drush.
 Make sure using drush8.
 Lullabot tells you [how to use multiple drush versions](https://www.lullabot.com/articles/switching-drush-versions).

+In order to create a subtheme with drush, guru theme needs to be installed and set as default!

 ```
+cd [www-data-folder]
+drush pm-enable guru
+drush config-set system.theme default guru
-drush guru "My Subtheme"
+drush guru "My Theme"
 ```

 **Guru theme setup**

-1) You should have bower and npm available in your command line.
+1) You should have node, npm and sassc available in your command line.
-If your grid system choice will be singularity you need bower.

 ```
 node -v
  v6.2.0

 npm -v
  3.8.9

-bower -v
+sassc -v
-1.6.5
+ sassc: 3.3.6-8-g1949
+ libsass: 3.3.6-70-g4acba
+ sass2scss: 1.0.6
+ sass: 3.4
 ```

+You may use [homebrew](http://brew.sh/) on a Mac or check out "Getting started in Drupal's Vagrant VM" below for an Ubuntu example.
+Windows users may look at [VDD](https://www.drupal.org/project/vdd) too or struggle their own way and commit back the lessons learned ;).

 2) Install node dependencies

 ```
+npm install -g npm-run
 cd [theme folder]
 npm install
 ```